 The registration fee and non-refundable application fee must be enclosed with the application.

-Members practising exclusively by electronic means in Ontario are required to pay an annual renewal fee of $50.00.
+Registrants practising exclusively by electronic means in Ontario are required to pay a renewal fee of $50 each year.

-Current members who are registered in good standing and residing in another Canadian province or territory who wish to deliver social work services in Ontario, exclusively by electronic means, must download, complete and return the In Good Standing Certificate form to email@example.com.
-Current College members can contact firstname.lastname@example.org for more information.
+Current registrants who are registered in good standing with the College and live in another Canadian province or territory can change their certificate of registration to practise exclusively by electronic means.
+To do so, download, complete and return the In Good Standing Certificate form to firstname.lastname@example.org.
+If you have any questions, contact email@example.com.

 - The Ontario Government approved an exception to the labour mobility chapter of the Agreement on Internal Trade for social workers registered in Alberta and Saskatchewan.
 The Canadian Free Trade Agreement, which came into force on July 1, 2017, replaced the Agreement on Internal Trade.
 Here is the link to the exception: http://workersmobility.ca/wp-content/uploads/2017/08/Social-Workers-ON.pdf.